How do I apply for DSA and other Funding?

 If you have difficulties taking notes in lectures, please talk to your disability advisor about a range of options that can be put in place.

-Is there anyone who can help me find my way between the two campuses and around the campuses?
+Is there anyone who can help me find my way around the campus?

-We can arrange for orientation training so that you can learn routes from Russell Square tube or hall of residence and around the campus.
-Please contact the disability adviser as soon as possible if you would like to do this.
+We can arrange for orientation training so that you can learn routes from Russell Square tube station or your hall of residence and around the campus.
+Please contact the Disability & Neurodiversity advisor as soon as possible if you would like to do this.